 Merritt-Harrison was commissioned to undertake a review and option appraisal of catering provision for one of the main European institutions.
 The multi-million-pound contract covered over forty outlets including staff restaurants, coffee shops, conferencing and corporate events.
 Our report considered the operational and financial challenges posed by the existing arrangements and made strategic recommendations on the future contract shape, the relative advantages of in-house and contracted services, and the ongoing management of the contract.
 The consultancy was subsequently appointed to review the business case and develop a marketing plan for an inter-institutional centre offering sports, conference and private hire facilities, and made recommendations on its future viability.

 Merritt-Harrison was initially appointed to undertake two days’ work for a county council that was sceptical of the advantages of using consultants, based on previous experience.
-The quality of our work resulted in a period of ten years during which the consultancy advised the council on a range of catering issues.
-We assisted with the tendering of the catering contract for over 200 primary and special schools, and then the retendering of the contract and development of a framework that all schools in the county would be able to join.
-During both exercises, our services encompassed advice on public procurement procedures, development of tender documentation, evaluation of bids, consultation with schools and support with contract mobilisation.
-We also developed and led seminars for head teachers and school business managers on catering performance management, and delivered training to the client team in food safety and contract monitoring.
-On the council’s recommendation, the consultancy has provided catering advice to numerous individual schools within the county.
+The quality of our work since then has resulted in the consultancy advising the council on a wide range of catering issues over the past decade.
+We assisted with the tendering of the catering contract for over 200 primary and special schools, and then the retendering of the contract on two occasions, based on a framework available to all schools in the county to call off, as well as the tendering of catering and cleaning services across the county.
+Our services have encompassed advice on public procurement procedures, development of tender documentation, evaluation of bids, consultation with schools, and support with mobilisation and contract management.
+We have developed and led seminars for head teachers and school business managers on catering performance management, and delivered training to the client team in food safety and contract monitoring.
+On the council’s recommendation, the consultancy has also provided catering advice to numerous individual schools within the county.

 Merritt-Harrison undertook an option appraisal for a proposed new café at a community arts centre, which was to be redeveloped with the help of lottery funds.
 Following market research into the local competition and consultation with stakeholders, the catering concept was developed based on identification of the target market, aspirations and constraints.
 Three design options were prepared for consideration by the trustees and financial models were developed, based on the use of both staff and volunteers, to demonstrate the viability of the preferred option.
 The advantages and disadvantages of contracting out the catering service were also highlighted and job descriptions prepared for key staff.